jazzband/django-two-factor-auth/README.rst

     tox

 See Also
 ========
 Have a look at django-user-sessions_ for Django sessions with a foreign key to the user.
 This package is also included in the online `example app`_.

+Also as a note-to-self, for packaging see
+`Hynek's Sharing Your Labor of Love: PyPI Quick And Dirty`_.

 License
 =======